movebrickeffort/Privacy-Preserving-DeepFake-Face-Image-Detection/README.md

 ## Training and Test Details
 #### When you train a RGB or YCbCr single-stream model, you should change the input (input.py or input_ycbcr.py) in train.py.
 The corresponding part should also be modified during testing.
 When testing the dual-stream model, the RGB image and its YCbCr image should be input together.
 When running the code under the ciphertext, run main.py

-## Related Works
-#### [1] Chen B J, Liu X, and Zheng Y H. A robust GAN-generated face detection method based on dual-color spaces and an improved Xception.
-IEEE Transactions on Circuits and Systems for Video Technology, 2021.
-DOI: 10.1109/TCSVT.2021.3116679.